How can you tell if a book, website, or even a church is healthy when it comes to sex teaching, or harmful?

 Today I want to give you a tool that will help you uncover whether a resource is healthy or unhealthy when it comes to sex.

-Our new book The Great Sex Rescue, which releases March 2, was based on four different types of research:
+Our book The Great Sex Rescue is based on four different types of research:

 - Our survey of 20,000 women